rkaysen63/bikesharing/README.md

 ## Overview:

-NYC Citi Bike Manhattan records for the month of August were analyzed in order to determine most likely usage and users if a similar bikesharing plan were initiated in the city of Des Moines Iowa.
-Bikeshare benefits include convenience, no maintenance to the user, ability to travel greater distances in a shorter time than walking and without the hassle of driving and parking a car.
+NYC Citi Bike Manhattan records for the month of August were analyzed in order to determine the most likely usage and users if a similar bikesharing plan were initiated in the city of Des Moines Iowa.
+Bikeshare benefits include convenience, no maintenance to the user, ability to travel greater distances in a shorter time than walking, ability to make frequent and impromptu stops, and no time wasted looking for a parking space.
 Des Moines has various attractions to tourists such as a riverwalk.
 Local subscribers would enjoy the convenience of travel between work and restaurants or home.

 ## Resources